Fhanafii/weather-dashboard/README.md

 │   │   ├── img/                     # Background images
 │   │   └── icons/                   # Weather icons
 │   └── .htaccess                    # URL rewriting (if using Apache)
+├── database_setup.sql               # Database schema
 ├── .gitignore                       # Git ignore rules
-└── README.md                        # This file
+├── README.md                        # This file
+└── TODO.md                          # Development notes
 ```

 ## 🎯 Usage

+1. **Authentication**:
+   - Register a new account or login with existing credentials
+   - All pages are protected and require authentication

-1. **Default Location**: The dashboard loads weather data for Jakarta by default
+2. **Default Location**: The dashboard loads weather data for Jakarta by default
-2. **Search Cities**: Use the search bar in the top navigation to find weather for other cities
+3. **Search Cities**: Use the search bar in the top navigation to find weather for other cities
-3. **View Forecasts**: Switch between "Today" and "Tomorrow" tabs in the right column
+4. **View Forecasts**: Switch between "Today" and "Tomorrow" tabs in the right column
-4. **Temperature Graph**: The left section shows temperature trends divided into four periods:
+5. **Temperature Graph**: The left section shows temperature trends divided into four periods:
    - Pagi (Morning): 00:00 - 06:00
    - Siang (Afternoon): 06:00 - 12:00
    - Sore (Evening): 12:00 - 18:00
    - Malam (Night): 18:00 - 24:00
+6. **Logout**: Click the logout button in the top navigation to end your session

 ## 🔧 Configuration